multisa2024/multisa2024.icde/index.md

 | **Regular papers:** | 6 pages |
 | **Short papers:** | 4 pages |

-All submissions (in PDF format) should be submitted to sent to [Microsoft CMT](https://cmt3.research.microsoft.com/MULTISA2024/).
+All submissions (in PDF format) should be submitted to [Microsoft CMT](https://cmt3.research.microsoft.com/MULTISA2024/).

 ## Important Dates
 All deadlines are 11:59PM AoE.